CogStack/MedCATtrainer/README.md

 <a name="add-annos"></a>
 #### Additional Annotations
 MedCAT may miss text spans that are acronyms, abbreviations or misspellings of concepts.
-Missing annotations can be added to the text by directly highlighting the text span, right clicking, selecting 'Add Annotation', searching for concept (via ID, or name), and selecting Add Synonym:
+Missing annotations can be added to the text by directly highlighting the text span, right clicking, selecting 'Add Term', searching for concept (via ID, or name), and selecting Add Term:

 ![](docs/imgs/add-annotation-text.png) -> ![](docs/imgs/add-annotation-menu.png) -> ![](docs/imgs/add-annotation-concept-pick.png)

 Select:
-- Add Synonym: to add this anno§tation to the text span and link the selected concept
+- Add Term: to add this annotation to the text span and link the selected concept
 - Cancel: (Shortcut esc): to cancel adding the annotation to the text.

 ![](docs/imgs/add-annotation-select-concept.png)